Skip to content

 DayS 3 to 7: Fishing Days (Tuesday to Saturday)

-Anglers can fish and explore all 5 zones and have over 2000m of the river at their disposal.
+Anglers can fish and explore all 5 zones and have 5000m of the river at their disposal.
 The Lodge provides visiting rods with a varied week of fishing, from large rock-strewn stretches to deep pools, rapids, and gently flowing area’s.
 That’s without even mentioning the Østnesfossen – a basin under a small waterfall that spans for over 250m and provides the Salmon with a perfect resting place before they tackle this major obstacle.

 Overnight accommodation: Austnes Salmon Lodge (Twin Room) F/B